dodecastudio/craft-autosuggest/README.md

         composer require dodecastudio/craft-autosuggest

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Auto Suggest.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for AutoSuggest.

 ## Overview